Frequently Asked Questions

 Do you have busing?

 Not yet.
 Although PCCS is a public school, we do not qualify for the appropriations of busing funding from the State like traditional public schools do.
-Instead, we have had good success with the carpool system we currently use.
+Instead, we do have transportation plans (as required by law) and we have had good success with the carpool system we currently use.
 We help families partner with other neighbors to work out carpool arrangements that fit their individual needs.
-We do guarantee that if a student cannot find transportation to our school, the school will provide transportation so that the child may attend our school.
+In addition to the carpool option, PCCS contracts with 3rd Party school certified transport companies to help meet the needs for our students.
+We guarantee that if a student cannot find transportation to our school, the school will provide transportation so that the child may attend our school.

 Do you “siphon” money from the neighboring school districts?